 About

-As an immigrant and a person of color, he brings a unique perspective to the stories he helps tell, and delights in photographing the unspoken relationships that permeate daily interactions.
+As an immigrant and a person of color, Farhad brings a unique perspective to the stories he helps tell, and delights in photographing the unspoken relationships that permeate daily interactions.
+He strives to create compassion and empathy by taking the audience on a journey through the protagonist’s eyes.
 When he isn’t working, Farhad spends time hiking, reading, and making pottery at a community ceramics studio.